gtiwari-bidmc/LD_Score_Estimation_wiki/LD-Score-Estimation-Tutorial.md

 ## Estimating Univariate LD Scores

+This section of the tutorial requires downloading about 2MB of data.

 In order to estimate LD Scores, you need genotype data in the binary `plink` `.bed/.bim/.fam` format.
 We recommend using 1000 Genomes data from the appropriate continent, which can be downloaded from `$URL_GOES_HERE`.
 We recommend estimating LD Scores using a 1 centiMorgan (cM) window.
 Most `.bim` files have the cM column zeroed out.
 You can use the `plink 1.9` [`--cm-map`](https://www.cog-genomics.org/plink2/input#cm_map) flag along with your favorite genetic map (e.g., [here](https://mathgen.stats.ox.ac.uk/impute/1000GP%20Phase%203%20haplotypes%206%20October%202014.html)) to fill in the cM column of your `.bim` file.

 For the purpose of this tutorial, you can download a `.bed/.bim/.fam` fileset with the cM column filled in from $URL_GOES_HERE.
 This fileset contains genotypes for all HapMap3 SNPs on chromosome 22 for 378 1000 Genomes Europeans.
 You can uncompress this fileset with the command